thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ## TODO :
 ### global :
-    * find the right license
-    * write the edit function using this : https://stackoverflow.com/questions/2533120/show-default-value-for-editing-on-python-input-possible/2533142#2533142 and maybe this https://stackoverflow.com/questions/20972367/python-autocomplete-user-input
-        * editentry might add the preceding content in metadata
-    * delta should actually be multiplied by the K_value
-    * open links has to open file if a path is found
-    * add a --list-starred function
     * time to read should be stored in seconds in the metadata, and then translated into duration by printing2entries
+    * change tag syntnax to tag:X/Y deck:X + in the readme
+    * edit function should be able to handle more specific sql condition
+    * add a field rank1/2/3/4/5/global, this will help later on
-    * there need to be a way to change a deck's name
+    * there need to be a function and argument to change a deck's name
-    * write a example_new_entry.txt and mention it in the readme
-    * add a shortcut that only opens the left or right link ?
     * add a short term deck that allows to simply order item by order of when they should be done
+    * when asking which field to edit, print the list of fields, and show more fields just before
     * store in persistent data the number of time litoy is run since its last db check, then print a reminder to check the db if it's above 50
     * metadata should contain the name of the url tab : https://github.com/impredicative/urltitle/  or  https://gist.github.com/anderser/1682452
+    * add a shortcut to show the beginning of the link or pdf
+    * if the file linked in the media is not found, exception should be thrown
     * a shortcut could maybe be used to pull up the beginning of the article, to make it easier to compare
     * metadata field should actually never appear while fighting, write it in the readme
     * check if replacing ' with ` in url doesnt break anything (`)